Meteor-Community-Packages/Meteor-CollectionFS/README.md

 When you define filehandlers for an UploadsCollection, you must define both a "put" function and a "del" function.
 The result of the "put" function must be an object that is saved in the UploadRecord and then passed to the "del" function as necessary to aid in deleting that copy of the uploaded file.
+This object can have any properties you need, but by convention it should have a "url" property if the saved file copy is accessible at a certain URL.

 You can think of "filehandlers" as "copy makers".
 The "put" function makes a copy of the file and stores it somewhere.
 The "del" function deletes that copy.